iiDoloo/QuranApp/README.md

 # QuranAPP

-Curan reading app which displays all quran suwar / ayaths and tracks how many ayaths you've listened to
+Quran reading app which displays all quran suwar / ayaths and tracks how many ayaths you've listened to